You are Here: Home > FAQ's

 TOP

-14. Can vaccination to the child lead to mental retardation ?
+14. Can vaccination to the child lead to intellectual disability ?

 This particular problem is very rare following triple vaccine where the pertussis (P) component of the vaccine can cause encephalopathy.
 This should not deter parents from giving vaccines to the child as they protect the baby from a variety of deadly diseases.

-15. If mental retardation basically means below average intellectual functioning, are there any drugs to increase the individual's intelligence ?
+15. If intellectual disability basically means below average intellectual functioning, are there any drugs to increase the individual's intelligence ?

 There are no proved drugs so far which have stood the scientific security and claim producing increase in intelligence.
-If it was so, mentally retarded individuals would cease to exist in the world which is not presently so.
+If it was so, intellectually disabled individuals would cease to exist in the world which is not presently so.
 If there were drugs available to increase intelligence the world that we live in would be quite different, filled in only by super intellectual human beings.

 TOP